 Outcome Existing Relevant Policies in 2018 RTP Findings and Recommendations from RCPS Supportive language from RCPS and Expert Review Panel TPAC/MTAC Feedback □ Equity □ Safety ☑ Climate ☑ Mobility Goal 4: Reliability and Efficiency (2-16) Objective 4.6 Pricing - Expand the use of pricing strategies to manage vehicle congestion and encourage shared trips and use of transit.
-RCPS Define clear goals and outcomes from the beginning of a pricing program.
+Define clear goals and outcomes from the beginning of a pricing program.
 The program priorities such as mobility, revenues, or equity should inform the program design and implementation strategies.
 Optimizing for one priority over another can lead to different outcomes. (pg.
-84) Expert Review Panel Revenue reinvestment is single most important factor, but pricing is an expensive and difficult way to raise revenue.
+84) Revenue reinvestment is single most important factor, but pricing is an expensive and difficult way to raise revenue.
 Pricing should be done for other goals, like congestion and reducing GHG emissions.
 RCPS identify and commit to equity indicators to assess the benefits and burdens of pricing.
 Measurable indicators can and should be established for both outcome equity (such as affordability, access to opportunity, community health) and process equity (community engagement) indicators. (pg.
-9-10) Generally OK.
-Pricing should be analyzed as a tool for congestion management to improve reliability and efficiency.
+9-10) Pricing should be analyzed as a tool for congestion management to improve reliability and efficiency.
 What equity indicators will be used?
-Must also include considerations for people with low income. ☑ Equity □ Safety □ Climate □ Mobility Policy 1: Integrate consideration of equity into the planning implementation of transportation projects, programs, policies and strategies to comprehensively consider the benefits and impacts of transportation and eliminate disparities and barriers experienced by RCPS Congestion pricing can benefit communities that have been harmed in the past, providing meaningful equity benefits to the region.
+Must also include considerations for people with low income. ☑ Equity □ Safety □ Climate □ Mobility Policy 1: Integrate consideration of equity into the planning implementation of transportation projects, programs, policies and strategies to comprehensively consider the benefits and impacts of transportation and eliminate disparities and barriers experienced by Congestion pricing can benefit communities that have been harmed in the past, providing meaningful equity benefits to the region.
 However, if not done thoughtfully, congestion pricing could harm BIPOC and low-income communities, compounding past injustices. (pg.
-85) Conduct meaningful engagement and an extensive outreach campaign, including with those who would be most impacted by congestion pricing, to Expert Review Panel Co-creation process partnering with community-based organizations.
-Focus on organizations that represent region's low income and BIPOC communities Compensate people who are a part of this process.
-Participants should help shape goals and performance metrics, what defines success, help shape policy options, how they would make tradeoffs, help prioritize use of revenues In Policy 1: Considerations for people with low income, elderly and disabled should also be included in equity analysis.
+85) Conduct meaningful engagement and an extensive outreach campaign, including with those who would be most impacted by congestion pricing, to Co-creation process partnering with community-based organizations.
+Focus on organizations that represent region's low income and BIPOC communities In Policy 1: Considerations for people with low income, elderly and disabled should also be included in equity analysis.
 Must make sure if working with CBO's that they are dispersed across the region and correspond directly with the communities impacted.